Questions about your Ovulation Test Kit and how to use everything included with it? We’ve got you covered!

-- Pee into the cup, and place the cup on a flat surface
+- Pee into the cup, and place cup on a flat surface.

-- Place the test on a flat surface with the results side facing up.
-Wait ten to 20 minutes to read your results.
-Keep and reference your test strips in the included cycle tracker
+Place the test on a flat surface with the results side facing up.
+The test may start out blurry; wait five minutes for results.

 Tips from actual users